yusale9/student-showcase/GET.md

 # GET Request
 NAME  | Type  | Description
 ----- | ----| -----
-table | Integer | This includes the table number of the client.
-Table 99 is reserved for takeouts.
-OrderNo  | string | This is the meal requested by the client.
-timestamp | timestamp | The time the meal was ordered.
+OrderNum  | string | Number exclusive for ordering the meal.
+The table number or takeouts. timestamp | timestamp | The time the meal was ordered.
-Item1 | xxx | xxx
+Item1 | string | First item ordered
-ItemOrdered | xxx | xxx
-type | xxx | xxx
+ItemOrdered | string | The order requested by the client type | string | Type of meal ordered
-Cost | xxx | xxx
+Cost | Float | Cost of the meal
-Item2 | xxx | xxx
+Item2 | string | Second item ordered